Reltroner/reltroner-studio/content/blog/legal-disclaimer.md

 ## 📚 Credits & Inspirations

+Reltroner Studio is a fictional worldbuilding project.
+Some visuals reference iconic fictional characters for philosophical comparison under fair use / transformative purpose.
+No copyright infringement intended.

 While Reltroner Studio is fully original, we acknowledge incidental or symbolic inspiration from external cultural media.
 These are not affiliations, but creative coincidences or personal interpretations:

 * **Joker (Persona 5)**: After being compared to the character by ChatGPT in the context of *Super Smash Bros.
 Ultimate*, a symbolic parallel was written.
 The resemblance was discovered *after*, not before, the creation of the Reltroner persona.